 Although implementing an effective face-mask policy that isn’t going to land you in court isn’t easy, there is help available.
 This is where labor and employment law attorney, Michael Wong, Esq., can help.
-On Tuesday, August 4th at 1 pm ET, during his upcoming 60-minute online training, you’ll receive practical strategies to head off face mask violations, comply with the American with Disabilities Act (ADA), state and local mandates, and keep your practice’s patients and staff compliant and safe.
+During his 60-minute online training, you’ll receive practical strategies to head off face mask violations, comply with the American with Disabilities Act (ADA), state and local mandates, and keep your practice’s patients and staff compliant and safe.

 Here are just a few of the COVID-19 face mask rule violations questions you’ll get answered during this upcoming expert-led online training:

 - Do face mask enforcement options differ for employees and patients?

 - How should you handle patients and staff who refuse to wear a face mask?

 - Should you have patients who refuse to wear a mask sign a waiver?

 - When state and federal rules differ, which ones should you comply with?